Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 ### Start

 Depending on the platforms added, the startup looks different.
-Basically *"ionic serve --lab"* will work all the time, because it does need a platform to be executed.
+Basically *"ionic serve --lab"* will work out of the box, because it does not need a platform to be executed.
 If you want to run the application on iOS or Android simply enter *"ionic run android"* or *"ionic run ios"*.
 This of course only works when the platform was added in the installation step.

 ## Instrumentation